-EILEEN R. CUNNINGHAM, Librarian PEARLE C. HEDGES, Senior Librarian FRANCES McKee, Assistant DORINDA KNOPP, Assistant PEARL S. MASON, Assistant
+EILEEN R. CUNNINGHAM, Librarian PEARLE C. HEDGES, Senior Librarian DORINDA KNOPP, Assistant Librarian FLORENCE HAYES, Assistant DOROTHY CANTRELL, Assistant

-The Library of the Medical School contains at present over 34,000 volumes and receives approximately 560 current medical periodicals.
+The Library of the Medical School contains at present over 37,000 volumes and receives approximately 590 current medical periodicals.
 The back files of medical journals are being completed as rapidly as possible and new sets and current subscriptions are being constantly added.
 The Library is in charge of trained librarians who assist readers in the use of the material available.
-The Library is open both to members of the staff and students of the school, and also to members of the Nashville Academy of Medicine and other members of the medical profession.
-The hours are from 8:30 A. M. to 6:00 P. M. and from 7:00 P. M. to 10:00 P. M. every week day, Saturdays from 8:30 A. M. to 4:00 P. M. and Sundays from 2:00 P. M. to 5:00 P. M. during the academic year.
+The library is open both to members of the staff and students of the school, and also to members of the Nashville Academy of Medicine and other members of the medical profession.
+The hours are from 8:15 A. M. to 6:00 P. M. and from 7:00 P. M. to 10:00 P. M. every week day, Saturdays from 8:15 A. M. to 4:30 P. M. and Sundays from 2:00 P. M. to 5:00 P. M. during the academic year.

-The students of the first-year class are given, early in the first trimester, a brief period of instruction in the use of a medical library.
+The students of the first-year class are given, early in the first trimester, a brief period of instruction in the use of the medical library.
 The students are taught the arrangement of the library, and are made familiar with the use of the bibliographical material available, both English and foreign.
 The students are shown how to consult reference works and indices, and how to prepare bibliographies.